Rajinikanth admitted to hospital in Hyderabad for BP | Entertainment

 Rajinikanth was shooting for a movie here for the past 10 days and had isolated himself and is being monitored after a few people on the sets tested COVID-19 positive.
 The 70-year-old actor, however, tested negative.

-Telangana Governor Tamilisai Soundararajan and TDP supremo and former Andhra Pradesh Chief Minister N Chandrababu Naidu wished the actor a speedy recovery. ''Mr Rajinikanth has been admitted in the hospital today in the morning...Though he did not have any symptoms of COVID-19, his BP showed severe fluctuations and needed further evaluation for which he has been admitted to the hospital,'' Apollo Hospitals said in a release.
+Telangana Governor Tamilisai Soundararajan, TDP supremo and former Andhra Pradesh Chief Minister N Chandrababu Naidu and actor-politician Kamal Haasan wished the actor a speedy recovery. ''Mr Rajinikanth has been admitted in the hospital today in the morning...Though he did not have any symptoms of COVID-19, his BP showed severe fluctuations and needed further evaluation for which he has been admitted to the hospital,'' Apollo Hospitals said in a release.

 He will be investigated and monitored closely in the hospital till his BP settles down before being discharged, it said.
 Apart from fluctuating blood pressure and exhaustion, he does not have any other symptoms and is ''haemodynamically'' stable, the statement said.